leshec/speakit_rust/README.md

 semplice \
 fece \

+Alternatively, git clone repo and run `cargo build`.
+You will need to have a "data.txt" file containing your text in the same folder as the binary.

+Then run `./speakit_rust` on command line.

+See below todo list.

 Note:

 Replace data.txt with whatever text file you want to use and put it in the project root.